deeplearning4j/deeplearning4j/gpu.md

 Since the cache in Nd4j works has a «reuse» paradigm, such high values don’t mean anything bad.
 Only memory chunks that were allocated for your app might be cached for future reuse.

+## Setting Environment Variables BACKEND_PRIORITY_CPU and BACKEND_PRIORITY_GPU

+If set the Environment Variables BACKEND_PRIORITY_CPU BACKEND_PRIORITY_GPU can determine wether GPU or CPU backend is used.
+To use set BACKEND_PRIORITY_CPU and BACKEND_PRIORITY_GPU to integers.
+The highest value determines what backend is used.

 ## How it works after all?

 CUDA backend has few design differences if compared to native backend, caused by GPU vs x86 differences.